Updated to: 06 October 2022Download as PDF

 The assessment proces results in a draft SEA report, which the proponent submits to ZEMA for review.

 Content of SEA report

-- Measures to avoid, mitigate and remedy potential adverse effects of a PPP
+- measures to avoid, mitigate and remedy potential adverse effects

 Informing decision making

 The Zambian SEA regulations state that one of the objectives of SEA is to contributing to sound decision making.
 The SEA process in Zambia is supposed to start early at the beginning of the preparation of a policy, plan or programme.

 The proponent is expected to review the draft policy, plan and programme based on the SEA findings and ZEMAs comments on the draft SEA report.
 Where an SEA recommends amendments to a policy, plan or programme, ZEMA is responsible to ensure that the changes are followed before the plan is approved.
 When ZEMA is of the opinion that the concerns raised during the assessment are not adequately addressed by the policy, plan or programme, or additional measures are needed, it can object to the proponent and try to reach an agreement on the amendments that need to be made to the plan.

 The proponent can only adopt a policy, plan or programme when its SEA report has been approved by ZEMA.